dideler/seven-languages-in-seven-weeks/ruby/README.md

 2. Matz has admitted if he could change one feature of the language by going back in time, he would replace threads with actors or some other more advanced concurrency features.
+3. In addition to the enjoyability of the language, the Ruby community can be a pleasure to work with.
+They are diverse, welcoming, and supportive while not taking themselves too seriously.
+You'll fit right in.

 [jeff-bezos]: https://www.youtube.com/watch?v=jwG_qR6XmDQ
 [REPL]: https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop